IPA’s, pilsners, stouts, hefeweizens, lambics, dunkels, and porters…

 There’s no doubt about it, the rise of the craft beer revolution has made the different types of beer more interesting.
 But at the same, much more confusing.

-No longer do bartenders have the luxury of serving only 1 or 2 beers on tap.
-Now, we have fridges full of exotic beers from all over the world with confusing names & beer brewing terms.
+No longer do bartenders have the luxury of serving only one or two beers on tap.
+Now, we have fridges full of exotic kind of beer from all over the world with confusing names & beer brewing terms.

 Some of these names represent the types of beer in the bottle, glass or can.
 Whilst others are there simply because of a marketing tactic a brewery has employed.

-For those new to beer or bartending, it can be overwhelming.
+For those new to different beers or bartending, it can be overwhelming.
 It certainly was for me.

 But rest assured, beer isn’t as complicated as what some people might have you believe.
 And besides, you don’t need to know everything… You’re not trying to become a master cicerone here.

-Knowing the basics, the differences between the most popular beer styles, and some of the more popular brands is more than enough.
+Knowing the basics, the differences between the most popular kind of beer styles, and some of the more popular brands is more than enough.

 So if you’ve ever wondered what Pilsners, IPAs, Pale Ales, Stouts, or Wheat beers were, you’ve come to the right place.
-Because we’re about open up pandora’s box and demystify beer and its most popular styles.
+Together we are going to open up Pandora’s box and demystify different kinds of beer and its most popular styles.